Obama says Iran to face toughest possible sanctions

 Saudi Foreign Minister Prince Saud al-Faisal, on a visit to Austria, said that the evidence showed "Iran is responsible" for the suspected assassination plan and said Tehran had tried to "meddle" in the affairs of Arab states before.

-"This is part of a pattern of dangerous and reckless behavior by the Iranian government," Obama said in his first public comments on the affair.
+"This is part of a pattern of dangerous and reckless behaviour by the Iranian government," Obama said in his first public comments on the affair.

 U.S. authorities on Tuesday said they had broken up a plot by two men linked to Iran's security agencies to assassinate Saudi Ambassador Adel al-Jubeir.
 One was arrested last month while the other was believed to be in Iran.

-Iran called the accusations a fabrication designed to create tensions in its relations with its neighbors, already under strain over its nuclear program.
+Iran called the accusations a fabrication designed to create tensions in its relations with its neighbours, already under strain over its nuclear program.

 "Repeating stupid and useless methods by hopeless Western policy-makers to create Iranophobia will not be fruitful and they will fail again," Iranian Supreme Leader Ayatollah Ali Khamenei was quoted as saying by the official IRNA news agency, although he did not directly address U.S. allegations over the thwarted plot.